GoogleChrome/web.dev/src/site/content/en/react/how-to-use-amp-in-nextjs-and-why/index.md

   browse the [AMP component catalogue](https://amp.dev/documentation/components/) to see the custom components that the AMP community has built to solve common use cases.

-Even if an AMP-only approach won't work for your page1000, it might still be a good idea to use AMP whenever possible, because of its guaranteed fastness.
+Even if an AMP-only approach won't work for your page, it might still be a good idea to use AMP whenever possible, because of its guaranteed fastness.
 The Hybrid AMP approach provides a way to conditionally serve AMP without introducing a lot of complexity into your codebase.